michael2012z/BitBible/markdown/JPS/files/Gen.md

 46. And Jacob said unto his brethren: 'Gather stones'; and they took stones, and made a heap.
 And they did eat there by the heap.

-47. And Laban called it Jegar-sahadutha;That is, The heap of witness, in Aramaic. but Jacob called it Galeed.That is, The heap of witness, in Hebrew.
+47. And Laban called it Jegar-sahadutha;

 48. And Laban said: 'This heap is witness between me and thee this day.'
 Therefore was the name of it called Galeed;

-49. and Mizpah, for he said: 'The HaShem watch between me and thee, when we are absent one from another.That is, The watch-post.
+49. and Mizpah, for he said: 'The HaShem watch between me and thee, when we are absent one from another.

 50. If thou shalt afflict my daughters, and if thou shalt take wives beside my daughters, no man being with us; see, G-d is witness betwixt me and thee.'